-1 Maximum annual compensation allowable for benefit purposes is \$250,000.
+&lt;sup>1 Maximum annual compensation allowable for benefit purposes in \$250,000.

-2 Death benefit before completing one year of membership is 1/3 of amount shown above.
+&lt;sup>2 Death benefit before completing one year of membership is 1/3 of amount shown above.
 For death with one year but less than two years of membership coverage is 2/3 of amount shown above.